 - Oven mitt

-- Our favorite salt for roasting is from Oryx.
+Our favorite salt for roasting veggies is from Oryx.
 Oryx refillable salt grinder is excellent salt for roasting vegetables.
-The salt is from the Kalahari desert and has a clean taste.
-It is free from additives and anti-caking agents.
+The salt is from the Kalahari Desert and has a clean taste.
+It's free from additives and anti-caking agents.

 Why Should I Use Parchment Paper?